NativeScript/docs-v7/docs/core-concepts/navigation-extended.md

 {% nativescript %}
 ![navigation-lateral-in-forward](../img/navigation-extended/navigation-examples-page-4.png?raw=true)

 Nesting a TabView inside a Page/Frame.
-Ffor example in a Login page wtih forward navigaiton to a page with a nested TabView.
+For example in a Login page with forward navigation to a page with a nested TabView.
 ```
 Frame
     > LoginPage